w3c/wai-curricula/intro.md

 ##### Learning outcomes

-* Knowledge to identify a variety of accessibility barriers in the context of web accessibility.
+* Knowledge about a variety of accessibility barriers in the context of web accessibility.
-* Knowledge to identify examples of accessibility repairs.
+* Knowledge about examples of accessibility repairs.

 ##### Approximate duration